 The feminist science fiction writer Suzette Elgin conceived Native Tongue with a lot innovative ways to fuse feminism, SF, and linguistics.
 In the novel, the women use a language she invented to express difference experiences more suited for woman.
 The novel is excellent, the two sequels on the other hand are chaotic jumbles that create more loose ends then they tie up.

-55 years after publication of Gone with the Wind, Scarlett, an "authorized" sequel appeared.
+55 years after its publication, Scarlett, an "authorized" sequel appeared.
 Critics were not impressed.

 Another sequel, Rhett Butler's People also appeared.
 The critics panned that one too.